 The infant should be 14 days old before air travel.

 Exceptionally, for life saving treatment for the new born, the mother and child can be accepted for travel, before 14 days, with a medical certificate of the Obstetrician and a Pediatrician.
-These passengers have to be accompanied by a doctor.
+These guests have to be accompanied by a doctor.

 When your child travels with us as an unaccompanied minor, we ensure added care and protection at every step to ensure a happy and memorable journey.

-For travel to and from the Gulf a child who is above 5 years and under 16 years, travelling alone, or with one or more passengers who have not yet completed 18 years is considered as an unaccompanied minor.
+For travel to and from the Gulf a child who is above 5 years and under 16 years, travelling alone, or with one or more guests who have not yet completed 18 years is considered as an unaccompanied minor.
 For all other routes the child should be above 5 years and under 12years.

 Unaccompanied Minor bookings must be made only through Airport/ City office, any other booking method will require you to cancel and rebook it at the Airport/ City office again.